scossu/lakesuperior/docs/performance.rst

 that both read and write performance gaps are identical in the two environments.
 Disk speed severely affects the numbers.

-**Note:** As you can guess, these are only very partial and specific results.
+**Note:** As it may be obvious, these are only very partial and specific results.
 They should not be taken as a thorough performance assessment.
 Such an assessment may be impossible and pointless to make given the very different nature of the storage models, which may behave radically differently depending on many variables.

+Also, this benchmark does not count all the collateral efficienciy advantages of the